jeremydiba/wedding-website-jerandpat/content/section/travel-accommodation.md

 <br>

 The hotel is the Omni Atlanta Hotel at the CNN center.
-It is less than a 2 mile uber ride to the venue, and in the heart of downtown Atlanta! see Accommodation for more details.
+It is less than 3 miles (9 minute uber) to the venue, and in the heart of downtown Atlanta! see Accommodation for more details.

 <br>